Juwanna Mann

 Juwanna Mann is a 2002 American sports comedy-drama film directed by Jesse Vaughan, written by Bradley Allenstein, and produced by Bill Gerber.
 The film stars Miguel A. Núñez Jr., Vivica A. Fox, Kevin Pollak, Tommy Davidson, Kim Wayans, Ginuwine, and Kimberly "Lil' Kim" Jones.
-Its plot follows a basketball star becoming a female impersonator and joining women's basketball after being suspended from men's basketball.
+Its plot follows a basketball star who poses as female in order to join women's basketball after being suspended from men's basketball.
 Filming was done in Charlotte, North Carolina at the Charlotte Coliseum and the Independence Arena.
 Its soundtrack features music by Diana Ross, James Brown, Mystikal, Ginuwine, Lil' Kim and Stevie Wonder, and its score was composed by Wendy & Lisa.

 Juwanna Mann was released in the United States on June 21, 2002, by Warner Bros.
 Pictures.
 The film's title is a play on a phrase: "You want a man?"

 Plot

 Jamal Jeffries is a basketball star whose undisciplined on-and-off-court antics have earned him a bad reputation in the basketball community.
 Jamal is dropped from his team, the Charlotte Beat and suspended indefinitely after he strips naked in protest of being removed from a game.
 His agent Lorne Daniels is unsuccessful at finding him a new team and decides to cut Jamal as a client.
-Consequently, without a team or agent, Jamal's life goes downhill: his endorsements drop him, he ends up bankrupt due to his lavish spending, his belongings are repossessed, his mansion is foreclosed on, and his girlfriend Tina, who only put up with his antics for his money and fame, walks out on him.
+Consequently, without a team or agent, Jamal's life goes downhill: his endorsements and sponsors drop him, he ends up bankrupt due to his lavish and unnecessary spending, his belongings are repossessed, his mansion is foreclosed on, and his girlfriend Tina, who only put up with his antics for his money and fame, walks out on him.

 Now broke, jobless, homeless, and deprived of his career and fortune, Jamal goes to live with his no-nonsense Aunt Ruby, the only woman that is willing to put up with Jamal in spite of his outrageous antics.
 Lacking any other sort of skills, he decides to dress up as a woman named "Juwanna Mann" to play for the Charlotte Banshees of the WUBA (a fictionalized version of the WNBA).
 Aunt Ruby reluctantly agrees to help her nephew with his charade as does Lorne, who has no choice but to help out after Jamal reveals himself to be Juwanna.
 In a scene involving the team physical, Jamal has to disguise himself as the team mascot in order to avoid being found out by the team physician.

 As Juwanna, Jamal quickly becomes a star on the court, and his overall attitude changes drastically as well.
 He learns to play with a team rather than just himself.
 While becoming successful with the Banshees, Jamal also finds himself in a problematic relationship with his teammate Michelle, whom he has romantic feelings for but cannot act on because Michelle knows him only as her confidante, Juwanna.
 His situation is further complicated as Michelle is involved in a romantic relationship with rapper Romeo (who ends up cheating on her) while Jamal (as Juwanna) is busy warding off the advances of Romeo's aggressively amorous sidekick Puff Smokey Smoke.